Blood-testing company Theranos execs charged with $700 million fraud

-SEC officials said Wednesday that Theranos founder Elizabeth Holmes and president Ramesh "Sunny" Balwani raised more than $700 million from investors "through an elaborate, years-long fraud in which they exaggerated or made false statements about the company’s technology, business, and financial performance."
+SEC officials said Wednesday that the company's founder, Elizabeth Holmes, and its president, Ramesh "Sunny" Balwani, raised more than $700 million from investors "through an elaborate, yearslong fraud in which they exaggerated or made false statements about the company’s technology, business and financial performance."

 Related: How $9 billion start-up Theranos blew up